Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 4

 Stars Advanced Stats

-- In their past 10 games, the Stars are scoring 0.3 fewer goals per game than their season-long average.
+- During their past 10 games, the Stars' goals per game average is 0.3 lower than their season-long average.

-- The Stars have conceded the third-fewest goals in NHL action this season, 215 (2.6 per game).
+- The Stars are ranked third in NHL action for the fewest goals against this season, having allowed 215 total goals (2.6 per game).

-- The squad has the league's fourth-best goal differential at +66 this season.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.